chiragbagde/imdb-clone/README.md

 1. Max Profit

-...Navigate to problemStatements directory.In the statement1 directory run the command node maxProfit.js to get the output.
+...
+Navigate to problemStatements directory.In the statement1 directory run the command node maxProfit.js to get the output.

+2. Water Tank
+...You can use the live server extension on vscode and run index.html file.
+To change the input change the input variable in index.js.